jorgehortelano/beholder/README.md

-# Beholder Network
+# Beholder
-This project is based on the yowsup-commandserver extension for yowsup.
+This project is based on the [yowsup-commandserver] (https://github.com/jorgehortelano/yowsup-commandserver) extension for yowsup.
 The scope is to control a group of raspberry device each of them has one or more sensors for motion or sound detection.

 ## Installation